Fayetteville Convention: Proceedings

 The prior Hillsborough Convention had decided neither to ratify or to reject the Constitution.
 The Federalists waged a successful campaign in the 1789 elections, which resulted in Anti-Federalists receiving less than one third of the 272 seats at the Fayetteville Convention.
 One factor leading to the Federalist majority was the election of George Washington as President and the resulting stable government, which dispelled Anti-Federalists' fears about unbridled federal power.
 Influential Federalists controlled most of the North Carolina newspapers and used them to vigorously support ratification of the Constitution to the demise of Anti-Federalists.
 The introduction of the Bill of Rights also helped to neutralize the Ant-Federalists' objections.
-Thus, when the Hillsborough Convention opened on November 16, the outcome for ratification of the Constitution had been almost assured.
+Thus, when the Fayetteville Convention opened on November 16, the outcome for ratification of the Constitution had been almost assured.

 As a final compromise, the delegates agreed to present to Congress eight amendments not covered by the proposed Bill of Rights.
 They included issues such as limits on congressional taxing power and on the enlistment terms for soldiers.
 On November 20, William Richardson Davie brought the ratification question to the Convention, which it approved with a vote of 195 to 77.
 As a result, North Carolina became the twelfth state to approve the U.S. Constitution.
 After the vote, John Huske of Wilmington led a walkout of 68 Anti-Federalists from the chambers.
 The convention was adjourned on November 23.

 The following amendments proposed by James Galloway were unanimously approved by the convention on November 23: